 The heat balance and peak cooling in summer

-The building is located in a mild climate, and experiences summer conditions for most of the year.
-Cooling is achieved by means of natural ventilation, and overheating is reduced by movable louvres on select windows.
+The building is located in a mild climate and experiences summer conditions for most of the year.
+Cooling is achieved by means of natural ventilation and overheating is reduced by movable louvres on selected windows.
 The study focused on the effect of using the louvres and where cost effective future improvement can be considered.
-During occupied hours most heat enters as solar radiation through the windows, warm air infiltration and through the roof.
+During occupied hours most heat enters by solar radiation through the windows, warm air infiltration and conduction through the roof.

 What is the maximum amount of heat that can typically be removed by natural ventilation?

-The CIBSE guide AM10, “Natural ventilation in non-domestic Buildings” notes the following.
-‘As a general rule of thumb, it is generally agreed that natural ventilation systems can meet total heat loads averaged over the day of around 30 to 40 W/m2 (i.e. solar plus internal gains)’.
+CIBSE guide AM10 notes the following: ‘As a general rule of thumb, it is generally agreed that natural ventilation systems can meet total heat loads averaged over the day of around 30 to 40 W/m² (i.e. solar plus internal gains)’.
 It can be seen that when louvres are used on warm summer days the result is close to this benchmark for most rooms except the upper living room.

 What do we learn from the results (Figure 2 and Table 1)?

-- Cavity walls show the good thermal lag effect.
+- Cavity walls show a good thermal lag effect.

-- The effect of louvres reduces the solar heat entering the building (20-40% reduction).
+- The effect of louvres reduces the solar heat entering the building (20 to 40 % reduction).

-- Additional louvres on 3 windows on the east façade will significantly reduce heat load in early morning.
-This small modification reduces heat entering the whole building by 5%.
+- Additional louvres on three windows on the Eastern façade will significantly reduce the heat load in early morning.
+This small modification reduces heat entering the whole building by 5 %.